FabricMC/fabric-docs/develop/data-attachments.md

 ## Reading From a Data Attachment {#reading-attachments}

-Methods to read from a Data Attachment have been injected onto the `Entity`, `BlockEntity`, and `ChunkAccess` classes.
+Methods to read from a Data Attachment have been injected onto the `Entity`, `BlockEntity`, `ServerLevel` and `ChunkAccess` classes.
 Using it is as simple as calling one of the methods, which return the value of the attached data.

 ```java